smehta99/image-builder/README.md

   # Name and tag for this image, used in publishing to OCI registries
   # and S3 for identification.
   name: 'rocky-base'
+  # One or more tags to publish image with.
+If one, value is a string.
+  # If multiple, the value is a YAML array of strings.
   publish_tags: '8.10'

   # Distribution flavor of image.